JoinColony/colonyJS/docs/_Intro_LocalSetup.md

 ### Git

 You will need to have [Git](https://git-scm.com/) installed.
 We recommend using version `2.6.4` or higher.
 If you do not have Git installed, check out [Install Git](https://www.atlassian.com/git/tutorials/install-git).
-We also recommend [connecting to Github with SSH](https://help.github.com/en/articles/connecting-to-github-with-ssh) if you have not done so already.
+We also recommend [connecting to Github with SSH](https://help.github.com/en/articles/connecting-to-github-with-ssh).

 ### Node